Our Services

 Bottom line:

 Squirting is a normal part of sexual response for many people.
 Biochemically, most of the fluid is similar to urine, but small amounts of glandular secretions also play a role.
 It isn't a sign of disease—unless accompanied by pain, odd odors, or unusual discharge.
-If you're ever concerned about changes in your vaginal discharge, check your symptoms with Ubie's free AI tool and be sure to speak to a doctor about anything serious or life-threatening.
+If you're ever concerned about changes in your body, you can check your symptoms using Ubie's free AI-powered tool to help determine your next steps.

 (References)